ltelab/disdrodb/docs/source/installation.rst

 =========================

-We define here two types of installation :
+We define here two types of installation:

 - `Installation for standard users`_ : for users who want to process data.